-Central Cycle and Auto Stores goes back to the late 1940s - though there was a cycle shop on the site from the 1920s.
-The cycle shop was set up by the Talbot family who ran it until the end of 2010.
+Central Cycle and Auto Stores goes back to the late 1940s - though there was a cycle shop on the site from 1922 when it was run by Alfred Mungham.
+The cycle/moped/car store was set up by the Talbot family who ran it until the end of 2010.
 They also lived in the flat above the shop.

 What is now the middle section of the shop started as a pair of cottages - the steps up to the middle section raise the floor over basements containing the remains of 19th century cooking ranges.
 The steps go to arches which were created out of windows at the front of the cottages with the arches reflecting the local fashion on incorporating arches into buildings to remind people of the arches of the Crystal Palace itself.